What we know about the COVID-19 cases in Singapore that tested positive for the B117 strain

 She was also confirmed to have the infection on Jan 15 and taken to NCID.

-The woman is an administrative officer at OCBC Tampines Centre One at 11 Tampines Central 1 but does not interact with customers.
+The woman is an administrative officer at OCBC Tampines Centre One but does not interact with customers.
 MOH said her last day of work was on Jan 8, before the onset of symptoms.

-MOH did not report if they had tested preliminarily positive for the B117 strain.

 AZUR RESTAURANT EMPLOYEE